Sexual Assault of a Child in Texas

 - You may take your case to trial and be found not guilty.

-Our attorneys are experienced in handling sexual assault cases.
+Our Fort Worth child sexual assault defense attorneys are experienced in handling sexual assault cases.
 Combined we have over 5 decades of experience exclusively in criminal law.
 Our partners are all former prosecutors.
 Several have worked in the Crimes Against Children Unit, and know how to find weaknesses in cases and identify investigative issues.
 We are experienced in analyzing forensic interviews, reviewing SANEs (Sexual Assault Nurse Examinations), and overcoming fabricated allegations.

 We understand that clients who hire us are coming to us with the biggest problems in their lives, and we treat their problems with the care and attention warranted by the problem.
 We seek out the best outcomes by over-preparing, finding weaknesses in the State’s case, through careful negotiations and, when necessary, trial.

-We know you have a lot of options to chose from.
-You probably got a couple dozen letters in the mail soliciting your business.
-You’ll never get one from us.
-Instead, we hope our results and reviews speak for themselves.
+We know you have a lot of options to choose from.
+We hope our results and reviews speak for themselves.
 Recent Results.

 Time is of the Essence

-As former prosecutors, we know the best results go to the most proactive attorneys.
+As former prosecutors, we know the best results go to the most proactive sexual assault defense attorneys.
 Call us today at (817) 203-2220 or contact us online to find out how you can get started with our firm.